Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Liftability of surface pairs

 \begin{defn} Let $X$ be a normal projective variety.
-We say $X$ admit a \textit{$\Q$-Gorenstein smoothing} if there exists a flat projective morphism $\mathcal{X}\to T$ from a normal $\Q$-Gorenstein scheme to a smooth curve $T$ with a reference point $o\in T$ such that the fiber over $o$ is isomorphic to $X$ and $\mathcal{X}\to T$ is smooth over $T-o$. \end{defn}
+We say $X$ admits a \textit{$\Q$-Gorenstein smoothing} if there exists a flat projective morphism $\mathcal{X}\to T$ from a normal $\Q$-Gorenstein scheme to a smooth curve $T$ with a closed point $o\in T$ such that the fiber over $o$ is isomorphic to $X$ and $\mathcal{X}\to T$ is smooth over $T\setminus \{o\}$. \end{defn}